Discover: Models & Theories

 Consider how you can leverage these strengths in pursuing specific opportunities.

-8. Stay Informed About Industry Changes:
+8. Stay Informed About Industry Changes

 Regularly update your skill-opportunity matrix to stay informed about changes in industry needs.